-Atlanta Drug Crimes Attorney
+Atlanta Drug Crime Attorney

 Decades of Experience.
 Record of Results.

 At The Abt Law Firm, LLC, our Atlanta drug crimes lawyer is prepared to handle even the most serious controlled substances matters.
 Backed by over two decades of experience and a commitment to providing exceptional legal representation, we can effectively guide you through your case.
 We recognize how frightening and stressful it can be to be facing a felony or misdemeanor drug charge.
 That is why we will work closely with you at every stage of the justice process.
-Our team will get to know you, learn about your circumstances and needs, and can develop the most aggressive strategy on your behalf.
+Our Atlanta drug offense team will get to know you, learn about your circumstances and needs, and can develop the most aggressive strategy on your behalf.
 We know that good people can fall on hard times, and often a person can be wrongly convicted for something they didn't do.
 With this in mind, we can work relentlessly to seek a favorable outcome in your case and seek to avoid the harsh and life-changing penalties associated with a drug crime conviction.

 Different Types of Drug Charges in Georgia